-The proposed amendment is submitted to the P-12 Education Committee for a recommendation to the Full Board for adoption as an emergency measure at its October 2019 meeting.
-The proposed amendment is included as Attachment A and a Statement of Facts and Circumstances which necessitate emergency action is included as Attachment B.
+The proposed amendment is submitted to the Full Board for adoption as a second emergency measure at its December 2019 meeting.
+The proposed amendment is included as Attachment A, and a Statement of Facts and Circumstances which necessitate emergency action is included as Attachment B.